static-dev/spike-collections/README.md

 ### Why should you care?

 Hi there!
 Coming from jekyll to check this out?
 You've found your happy place.
 This plugin adds more or less all the essential features from jekyll to spike, giving you the capability to use front matter, date format posts, and paginate.
 If you are working on a small blog, this is a great plugin for you.
-And if you're working on a large blog, it's still great because you can use hard-source cacheing to produce incremental builds and still have lightning fast compile times.
+And if you're working on a large blog, you should use a real database to store your posts, rather than a github repo 😁

 ### Installation